If you’ve ever tried to annotate a PDF file, you know it’s not as straightforward as reviewing and commenting on other digital file formats.

-Stage approvals are especially critical for PDFs that contain a lot of information that needs approval by several people or require several or ongoing rounds of review, such as legal documents.
+Stage approvals are especially critical for PDFs that contain a lot of information or require several rounds of review, such as legal documents.

-PDF annotation review workflow templates also help streamline repeatable PDF annotation review process for project-heavy agencies.
-For example, if you are a print shop doing the same type of high-volume projects or incoming daily design requests, you can apply a PDF review workflow to automate the design and review steps across projects.
+Workflow templates help streamline repeatable PDF review processes.
+For example, a print shop doing several high-volume projects can apply a PDF review workflow to automate the design and review steps across projects.

-Similarly to upload and load speeds, you’ll want to look for a tool that can convert other types of media to PDF for review.
-This is useful if you have a number of wireframes or other design files from Photoshop, Adobe, and more that you want to convert into one or several PDFs for other team members or clients to review because they may not be able to open or work with these design files natively.
+Look for a tool that can convert other types of media to PDF for review.
+This is useful if you have a number of wireframes or other design files from the Adobe Creative Suite that you want to convert into one or several PDFs.

-You can combine PDF conversion options with automated approval workflows to automatically transform files from other applications or formats into PDFs, automatically put them in project folders, and initiate the right review workflows.
-This saves your designers and project managers a ton of manual work both converting files and follow-up sending PDFs for review.
-It’s all automated behind the scenes.
+You can combine PDF conversion options with automated approval workflows to convert files from other applications or formats into PDFs, automatically put them in project folders, and initiate the right review workflows.

-Not all PDF annotation tools are created equal, so it’s important to weigh up the benefits and see which software fits your requirements.
+Not all PDF annotation tools will meet the full needs of creative collaboration, so it’s important to weigh up the benefits and see which software fits your requirements.

-On the other hand, Ziflow’s PDF editing and annotation capabilities, processing speed, color accuracy, version comparison, conversation history, and automated approval workflows set it apart from the competition, especially for organizations that handle a high volume of PDF proofs every day.
+Annotation capabilities, processing speed, color accuracy, version comparison, conversation history, and automated approval workflows are all important features for PDF review and approval, especially for organizations that handle a high volume of PDF assets every day.